 These buildings house the specialist facilities that underpin the interdisciplinary research in the BSRC.

 The BSRC Mass Spectrometry and Proteomics Core Facility offer a wide range of support for research projects, both within the university and the wider academic community.
 The facility has four mass spectrometers (Sciex 5600 with nanoLCMS/MSMS, Sciex 4800 MALDI MS & MSMS, Thermo LCQFleet with LCMS, Waters LCT with LCMS) with three co-located research instruments (Sciex Qtrap 4000, Thermo VelosPro with LCMS, Themo Exactive).
 Full support service is provided, including experimental design, analysis and data interpretation.

 Further details: http://mass-spec.wp.st-andrews.ac.uk/

 High containment laboratories

-The BSRC has two high-containment laboratory suites with all the necessary facilities to work with ACDP level 3 pathogens such as malaria or HIV.
-These laboratories provide state of the art protection for the workers using them and include through-the-wall autoclaves for inactivation of hazardous biological material.
+The BSRC has two high-containment laboratory suites with all the necessary facilities to work with ACDP level 3 pathogens, including animal and human pathogenic parasites, viruses and bacteria.
+These laboratories provide state of the art protection for the workers using them and include through-the-wall autoclaves for the inactivation of hazardous biological material.

 BSRC researchers benefit from bioinformatics support from StABU (the St Andrews Bioinformatics Unit) located within the School of Medicine.
-StABU provide support and training for genome-wide association studies, next generation sequencing analysis – genomic and functional genomic approaches – and the computational tools that underpin this analysis.
+StABU provides support and training for genome-wide association studies, next-generation sequencing analysis – genomic and functional genomic approaches – and the computational tools that underpin this analysis.
 A dedicated cluster supports more than 150 applications and provides storage solutions.

 Further details: https://bioinformatics.st-andrews.ac.uk/